creitive/laravel5-breadcrumbs/README.md

 composer require creitive/laravel5-breadcrumbs
 ```

-Laravel 5.5+ will use auto-discovery function.
+Laravel 5.5+ will use the auto-discovery function.

-If using Laravel 5.4 (or don't use auto-discovery) you will need to include the service providers / facade in `config/app.php`.
+If using Laravel 5.4 (or if you don't use auto-discovery) you will need to include the service providers / facade in `config/app.php`.

 ```php
 return array(